kw-8/bubblepedia/README.md

 ## Technologies, Libraries, APIs

-`Wikipedia API` for content, `Canvas` for some basic movement, and `Greensock` for RelatedArticle animation
+`Wikipedia API` for content, and `Greensock` for RelatedArticle animation

 ##